Chewy Mini Masters Trivia

 Eric Zorn's 3rd-place finish in 2001 is the highest-ever finish by someone who still has no course titles.
 Among players with at least two years of participation, that distinction belongs to Tommy Schweiss, who took 7th in 2016; Jamie Hill, who took 7th in 2000; and Elisa Cullen, who tied for 7th in 2007.

-The last-place finisher has never had the worst score on each of the day's six courses, but three came close.
+The last-place finisher has never had the worst score on each of the day's six courses, but four came close.
 Sarah Lampel was high scorer at five of the six layouts in 2000, only missing the sweep due to Brian Sandri's 63 at Sisolak's West (Lampel shot 60).
 Nat Ahrens was spared the ignominy of this feat in 2004 when, on the last course, his father Bob carded a 65 to outshoot his son's penultimate figure of 61.
 Becca Klunder just barely missed the distinction in 2014 when her 61 at Congo Falls was just one stroke less than Carolyn Howard's round of 62.
 Finally, Alexa Gola missed the top score in the first round of the day by a single stroke before going on to claim high score at the final five courses of the day in her rookie year of 2018.

 Bonus stat: the Landt family beat the Ahrens duo to the keeping-all-the-high-scores-in-the-family punch, with Fran taking 1, Matt 2 and Ginny 3 of the day's course-worsts in 2002.
 (Sarah and Carol Dooley almost beat them, with 5 of the 6 bottom scores the previous year.)